-On July 26, 2011, the Company filed with the SEC a Registration Statement on Form S-3 under the Securities Act, which was declared effective by the SEC on July 28, 2011.
-This Registration Statement allows the Company, from time to time, to offer and sell shares of common stock, preferred stock, warrants, purchase its securities and/or debt securities, up to a maximum aggregate amount of \$100 million of such securities.
+On July 26, 2011, the Company filed with the SEC a Registration Statement on Form S-3 under the Securities Act, which was declared effective by the SEC on July 28, 2011 (the "Form S-3 Registration Statement").
+This Form S-3 Registration Statement allows the Company, from time to time, to offer and sell shares of common stock, preferred stock, debt securities warrants and/or units, up to a maximum aggregate amount of \$100 million of such securities.
 The Company raised gross proceeds of \$10 million in January 2012 under this Registration Statement.